jangari/PDF-indexer/README.md

 As mentioned above, there is no built-in support for subheadings, but see above for a simple workaround.
 A future version will accept the `|`-separated comment as suggested above, and render the output with a top-level heading with subheadings.

 ## To-Do

-### Command-line support for front-matter offset

-A known-issue is that PDF comments contain page references beginning from the start of the PDF file, and those page numbers may differ from the actual page numbers due to the presence of front-matter.
-The script has an offset variable that can be set by the user.
-In a future version, this offset will be 0 by default, but may be set by the user at runtime using a flag.

-A yet-further off version of this script would calculate the offset needed by parsing the PDF document.

 ### Support for multiple index styles